Kartaverse/PT-Data-Nodes-Docs/docs/_coverpage.md

 > Accelerate and automate your 360VR stitching workflows

-- The PT nodes let you import PTGui Pro .pts (JSON) 360VR stitching projects files into a Resolve/Fusion node graph
+- The PT nodes let you import PTGui Pro .pts (JSON) 360VR stitching projects files into a BMD Resolve/Fusion node graph

 - (Scroll down for more info...)